26 Best Things to Do in Bainbridge Island WA 2026

 26. Halls Hill Lookout and Labyrinth

 Halls Hill Lookout and Labyrinth is a quiet and open space for meditation.
-Bainbridge Island Park Foundation owns and maintains the place, and it remains open throughout the year, from dawn to dusk.
+Bainbridge Island Park Foundation owns and maintains the park, which remains open year-round from dawn to dusk.

-Debbi and Paul Brainerd (founders-Island Wood) donated to Hill Lookout in 2008.
+Debbi and Paul Brainerd (founders of Island Wood) donated to Hill Lookout in 2008.
 There is a stone labyrinth, carvings (by North Western artists), and a bronze prayer wheel.
 Visitors sit on chair swings and benches to enjoy the chilly breeze from trees and plants.

 Labyrinth is believed to be useful for meditation and healing.
-A bronze prayer wheel is designed as per Tibetan tradition.
-People use the wheel and wish for an end to all their sufferings, when the wheel completes seven revolutions after being turned and produces a comforting sound & motion.
+A bronze prayer wheel is designed according to Tibetan tradition.
+People use the wheel and wish for an end to all their suffering, only for the wheel to complete seven revolutions and produce a comforting sound & motion.

 Location: NE Halls Hill Rd, Bainbridge Island, WA 98110, United States